 Data visualization represents data in a visual context by making explicit the trends and patterns inherent in the data.
 Such pattern and trends may not be explicit in text-based data.
 Most tools allow the application of filters to manipulate the data as per user requirements.
 The traditional forms of visualization, in the form of charts, tables, line graphs, column charts, and many other forms, have of late been supplanted by highly insightful 3D visualizations.

-Data analytics go a step deeper, identifying or discovering the trends and patterns inherent in the data.
-Data visualizations, while allowing users to make sense of the data, need not give the complete picture.
+Data analytics go a step deeper, identifying or discovering the, need not give the complete picture.
 Visualizations are only as effective as the data used to prepare the visualization in the first place.
-Feeding visualization engine with incomplete data will render half-baked, obsolete, or erroneous visualization.
+Feeding visualization engine with incomplete data will render half-baked, obsolete, trends and patterns inherent in the data.
+Data visualizations, while allowing users to make sense of the data.

 Skills required in the field of Data Analytics: